cds-snc/pulse/README.md

 ```

 This will run the app with `DEBUG` mode on, showing full error messages in-browser when they occur.

-When running in development mode it is expected that you have a database running locally, accessable via `localhost:27017`
+When running in development mode it is expected that you have a database running locally, accessable via `localhost:27017`.

+To produce some data for the flask app to display, follow the instructions in the following section.

 ### Domain scanner